elinucknack/led-strip-controller/README.md

 - `color` (in the `#rrggbb` format)
 - `timestamp` (Unix time in seconds)

+After the connection to the MQTT server, the LED strip controller loads the message with the `led-strip-topic/state` topic and initializes the state.
+In case no message is processed withing 5 seconds after the connection to the MQTT server, the default values are used:
+- `on`: `true`
+- `brightness`: `100`
+- `color`: `#ffffff`

 You can set the LED strip on or off using the `led-strip-topic/on` topic and the payload `{"value": true/false}`.
-Non-boolean values are ignored.
+Non-boolean values are ignored, set the `retain` flag to `false`.

 You can set the LED strip brightness using the `led-strip-topic/brightness` topic and the payload `{"value": 0-100}`.
 Any value lower then 0 is interpreted as 0, any value grater than 100 is interpreted as 100.
-Non-integer values are ignored.
+Non-integer values are ignored, set the `retain` flag to `false`.

 You can set the LED strip color using the `led-strip-topic/color` topic and the payload `{"value": "#rgb/#rrggbb"}`.
-Invalid values are ignored.
+Invalid values are ignored, set the `retain` flag to `false`.

 ## Authors